spook/encrypt-decrypt/README.md

 ## Installation

-Copy the files to anyplace in your PATH, /usr/local/bin is recommended.
+Copy the 'encrypt' and 'decrypt' files to anyplace in your PATH; /usr/local/bin is recommended.
 Make them executable and owned by root.
 That's it.
 So, as root do:

         cp encrypt /usr/local/bin/